dulimarta/spherical-easel/docs/tools/display.md

   - hide all object's labels, hold the <kbd>Shift</kbd> + <kbd>H</kbd> key and click once on the Sphere Canvas.
 All labels will be hidden.

 - To toggle the display of a label, the user can click directly on (or near) the label or can click on (or near) the object to which it is attached.
-- If this tool is activated with any objects selected, the display of the selected objects' label is toggled automatically.
+- If this tool is activated with any object(s) selected, the display of the selected objects' label(s) is toggled automatically.

   ::: tip
   If when clicking at a location more than one object's label becomes hidden or shown and this is not the desired behavior, then Undo you first action, change to the [Selection Tool](edit.html#selection), and then select the object or objects whose label's you want to toggle.
 Then activating this tool will toggle the appropriate labels.